FlorisHendriks/HTTP_provisioning/README.md

 Intune has an API called [Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).
 With that API we can, for example, retrieve a list of managed devices, delete a device and configure a configuration profile .

 [The Graph API has support for subscritions when a resource changes](https://docs.microsoft.com/en-us/graph/api/resources/webhooks?context=graph%2Fapi%2F1.0&view=graph-rest-1.0).
 In order words, the Graph API is able to send a webhook to a service when data is created, updated or deleted.
 However, we can't use this service.
-Microsoft only support these subscriptions for specific sets of data.
-It supports for example users, to-do tasks and Microsoft Teams messages, it does not support devices or managed devices.
+Microsoft only has support for subscriptions to specific sets of data.
+It supports for example users, to-do tasks and Microsoft Teams messages, but it does not support managed devices.

 [Intune users have thought of workarounds to mitigate this limitation](https://gregramsey.net/2020/03/18/scenario-perform-automation-based-on-device-enrollment-in-microsoft-intune/).
-However these workarounds require extra microsoft services, which can be quite inconvenient to set up and rely on.
-Moreover it adds an extra layer of complexity to the solution as we can see in the Figure below.
+However, these workarounds require extra microsoft services, which can be quite inconvenient to set up and rely on.
+Moreover, it adds an extra layer of complexity to the solution as we can see in the Figure below.

 ![image](https://user-images.githubusercontent.com/47246332/173830140-9f30333d-bc4f-4913-8ede-7f53482aa925.png)

+What remains is polling to determine if a device has been (un)enrolled.
+We can set up a Powershell daemon that runs e.g. every 5 minutes to check if devices have been (un)enrolled to Intune.
+If a new device is enrolled, we send the unique device id to eduVPN. eduVPN responds with a VPN configuration for that device.
+Next, the powershell daemon constructs a powershell/win32app configuration profile in Intune.
+Intune will then eventually push the configuration on the enrolled device.

+If the powershell daemon detects that a device is unenrolled from Intune, it will ask eduVPN to revoke the VPN configuration for that device.

 High-level concept: